Our expanded, online program provides a time for restoration, self-care, and engaged learning in a trusted community of practice.

-Registration for the 2018 NAIS Diversity Leadership Institute (DLI) will open in January.
+Registration for the 2021 NAIS Online Diversity Leadership Institute is now full.

 Follow along and be part of the DLI conversation on Twitter with #NAISDLI.